pahud/cdk-foo/README.md

 # cdk-foo

-A demo CDK construct library built with Projen :-)
+A demo CDK construct library built with Projen.

 # Sample